 - 6 ounce can tomato paste

-- 2-14.5 ounce cans diced tomatoes (undrained)
+- 2-14.5 ounce cans diced tomatoes undrained

-- 6 cups chicken stock2
+- 6 cups chicken stock

-- 8 ounce package mafalda pasta3
+- 8 ounce package mafalda pasta or mini lasagna noodles

-- Salt and ground black pepper (to taste)
+- Salt and ground black pepper to taste

 Instructions